-Arab Politics · Egypt · Human Rights · Tunisia · US Foreign Aid · US Foreign Policy
+Arab Politics · Authoritarianism · Democratization · Egypt · Human Rights · Tunisia · U.S. Foreign Aid · U.S. Foreign Policy

-She was also an Associate at the Carnegie Endowment for International Peace, where she was the Founding Editor of the Arab Reform Bulletin (now Sada) and analyzed political reform in the Arab world.
-At the International Foundation for Electoral Systems, Hawthorne was Senior Program Officer for the Middle East, managing democracy programs across the Arab world.
-She has published a number of widely read analyses on U.S. policy and democracy promotion in the Arab world and frequently is quoted in the media.
-Amy graduated with honors in history from Yale University, with a focus on the Middle East, and obtained her MA in modern Middle Eastern studies at the University of Michigan, where she concentrated on Islamic law.
-She has advanced skills in Arabic and has lived and traveled extensively throughout the Arab world (especially Egypt) as well as in Turkey.
+Amy has testified before Congress, published a number of widely read analyses on Egypt, U.S. policy in MENA, and democracy promotion in the Arab world, and is regularly quoted in the media.
+For five years, she served on the editorial committee for USAID’s Civil Society Organization Sustainability Index for the Middle East.
+She graduated with honors in history from Yale University, with a focus on the Middle East, and obtained her MA in modern Middle Eastern studies at the University of Michigan, where she concentrated on Islamic law.
+Amy has advanced skills in Arabic and has lived and traveled extensively in the Arab world, including as a Fulbright Scholar in Egypt, as well as in Turkey.